ExVeCtr/ExVectrLibTemplate/README.md

-# ExVectr Library Template
+# ExExVectr Library Template
-Part of the ExVeCtr project.
+Part of the ExExVectr project.
-Use this template to create your own ExVectr library.
+Use this template to create your own ExExVectr library.
 ## **This project is under initial development.
 Things will probably break.**